- 13+ Maths

-I have helped several students begin their journey in maths and so am aware of how important there first few steps can be.
+I have helped several students begin their maths journey, so I know how important their first few steps can be.

-Natasha, KS2 maths, year 3: Natasha was changing schools and the standard in her new school, Eaton Square, was much higher than in her previous school.
-Over a small number of sessions we quickly bridged the gap in standards, giving her the confidence to start at her new school.
+One student was changing schools, and the standard in her new school, Eaton Square, was much higher than in her previous school.
+Over a few sessions, we quickly bridged the gap in standards, giving her the confidence to start at her new school.

 11+ & 13+ Maths, verbal & non-verbal reasoning:

-Callum, 13+: Callum was struggling with the Common Entrance exam; initially he was getting less than 30% on the paper.
-After a few sessions his marks soon shot up, he passed the exam and was offered a place at Eton, his preferred school.
-He also struggled with his revision schedule so I helped him organise his time and come up with an effective revision plan.
+A student was struggling with the Common Entrance exam; initially, he was getting less than 30% on the paper.
+After a few sessions, his marks soon shot up; he passed the exam and was offered a place at Eton, his preferred school.
+He also struggled with his revision schedule, so I helped him organise his time and develop an effective revision plan.

-I have worked with a number of exam boards (OCR, Edexcel, AQA, CIE) for both iGCSE /GCSE and thus have a strong understanding of the content.
+I have worked with several exam boards (OCR, Edexcel, AQA, CIE) for both iGCSE /GCSE and thus have a strong understanding of the content.
 I have helped students achieve the top grades and enabled students at the lower end of the grade spectrum to gain a solid grasp of the contents and achieve and exceed their desired grades.

-Stepan, GCSE Maths: Stepan injured his leg and as result missed a lot of school.
-I helped him cover the areas he was missing, I then helped him revise and learn how to answer the exam questions.
+One of my GCSE student injured his leg and, as a result, missed a lot of school.
+I helped him cover the areas he was missing.
+I then helped him revise and learn how to answer the exam questions.
 He went on to get a 9, the top grade, in his Maths GCSE and an A in Additional Maths GCSE.